AlexaThr/BookNook/README.md

 ## Areas for Improvement

-Though BookNook works as intended, here are some planned upgrades:
+Here are some planned upgrades:

 - 🏆 **Achievements & Goals:** Set reading goals and celebrate your accomplishments.
 - 📖 **Completed List:** Organize your finished books into a separate list.